This section describes how to quickly create a CCE cluster. In this example, the default or simple configurations are in use.

 Configurations | |

-*AZ | Select an AZ for the node as needed.
+* AZ | Select an AZ for the node as needed.
 You can select Random. |

-*Node Type | Select a node type based on service requirements.
-Then, the available node flavors will be automatically displayed in the Specifications area for you to select.
+* Node Type | Select a node type based on service requirements.
+The available node flavors will then be displayed in the Specifications area for you to choose from.
 In this example, Elastic Cloud Server (VM) is selected. |

-*Specifications | Select node specifications that best fit your service needs. |
+* Specifications | Select a node flavor that best fits your service needs. |

-*Container Engine | Select a container engine based on service requirements. |
+* Container Engine | Select a container engine based on service requirements. |

-*OS | Select an OS for the node. |
+* OS | Select an OS for the node. |

-*Login Mode |
+* Login Mode |

 |